Marketing and Fundraising Internship in Zambia

 Requirements

-• Great writing and communication skills
+• Strong writing & communication skills

 • An interest in learning about all elements of fundraising